mpmont/blog.marcomonteiro.net/all_collections/_posts/2012-08-09-my-blog-now-lives-at-blog.marcomonteiro.net.md

----
-layout: post
-title: My blog now lives at blog.marcomonteiro.net
-date: 2012-08-09
-tag: hosting,news
-description: Just dropping by to tell you that I moved my blog from a self hosted wordpress blog to a tumblr blog.
-And now I’m using a sub-domain for my blog.
-author: Marco Monteiro
-categories: [hosting,news]
----

 Just dropping by to tell you that I moved my blog from a self hosted wordpress blog to a tumblr blog.
 And now I’m using a sub-domain for my blog.

 The main reason behing this decision was just the fact that I was not happy with my hosting and therefore I’m moving all my stuff away from them.

 Tumblr looks like a good free option to me.

 ps: I’m sorry if all the feed are going crazy and they apear all marked as unread.
 That’s because all the posts have a new link now, there’s no need to update your feed though.